The HADRON H2 Dinghy

 Hadron H2 is a commercial development of the original Hadron singlehander dinghy designed in 2011.

-The first boat was launched in February 2016 and at April 2018 there are 34 boats built or on order.
-For a "first impressions" view, see this article by yachting journalist David Henshall.
+The first boat was launched in February 2016 and at September 2018 there are 37 boats built or on order.

 The Hadron H2 singlehander dinghy is sold in the UK by Hadron Dinghies Ltd. Their website contains full specifications and prices.

 The first national championships were hosted by Warsash SC on 2-4 June 2017.
 Every H2 then built (13) attended.
 The 2018 championships are at Herne Bay SC, Kent - we anticipate 20 entries.